Free at Last

 Live a world of emotions not of rules:

-A world we now remember from paintings,
+A world now remembered just in paintings,

 That world, in essence, still may well exist,